yunusakin/shorten-url/README.md

 The API endpoints are auto-documentable using Swagger.
 You can access the API documentation by visiting `http://localhost:8182/doc/swagger-ui/index.html` in your web browser.

+## API Documentation

+Data will be stored in h2 database.
+You can access H2 Panel by visiting `http://localhost:8182/su/h2-panel` in your web browser.
+You can find user and password in application.properties files.

 ## Usage

 ### Generate Short URL